aws/sagemaker-python-sdk/README.rst

 The SageMaker MXNet model server provides a default implementation of ``input_fn``.
 This function deserializes JSON or CSV encoded data into an MXNet ``NDArrayIter`` `(external API docs) <https://mxnet.incubator.apache.org/api/python/io.html#mxnet.io.NDArrayIter>`__ multi-dimensional array iterator.
 This works with the default ``predict_fn`` implementation, which expects an ``NDArrayIter`` as input.

 Default json deserialization requires ``request_body`` contain a single json list.
 Sending multiple json objects within the same ``request_body`` is not supported.
 The list must have a dimensionality compatible with the MXNet ``net`` or ``Module`` object.
-Specifically, after the list is loaded, it‚Äôs either padded or split to fit the first dimension of the model input shape.
-The list‚Äôs shape must be identical to the model‚Äôs input shape, for all dimensions after the first.
+Specifically, after the list is loaded, itís either padded or split to fit the first dimension of the model input shape.
+The listís shape must be identical to the modelís input shape, for all dimensions after the first.

 Default csv deserialization requires ``request_body`` contain one or more lines of CSV numerical data.
 The data is loaded into a two-dimensional array, where each line break defines the boundaries of the first dimension.
 This two-dimensional array is then re-shaped to be compatible with the shape expected by the model object.
 Specifically, the first dimension is kept unchanged, but the second dimension is reshaped to be consistent with the shape of all dimensions in the model, following the first dimension.